poseidon/typhoon/docs/advanced/arm64.md

 # ARM64

-!!! warning
-    ARM64 support is experimental

-Typhoon has experimental support for ARM64 with Fedora CoreOS on AWS.
-Full clusters can be created with ARM64 controller and worker nodes.
+Typhoon has experimental support for ARM64 on AWS, with Fedora CoreOS or Flatcar Linux.
+Clusters can be created with ARM64 controller and worker nodes.
 Or worker pools of ARM64 nodes can be attached to an AMD64 cluster to create a hybrid/mixed architecture cluster.

 !!! note
-    Currently, CNI networking must be set to flannel or Cilium.
+    Currently, CNI networking must be set to `flannel` or `cilium`.

 ## Cluster